Apocalypse of Anastasia: Narrative overview

 Unlike most traditional apocalyptic texts that focus on eschatology, the Apocalypse of Anastasia focuses on what is beyond the ending of the material world; the transmission process of revelations and the process of divine intercessory assistance.
 Taken to the heavens by Michael, Anastasia describes a blinding light from afar which she sees through, the throne of God surrounded by Biblical features and figures.
 At the same vantage point and without interaction, she not only sees the seven gates of heaven, but also describes what is beyond the gates.
 The text though gives no description for Gates five and six.
 The first gate contains the sources for hail which are immense pools; the second, bitter rain; the third, the Jordan River; and the fourth, salvation and the source for whether phenomenon, immense birds filtering waters of the firmament and the sun's rays to selected degrees which could cause rain, sunshine, drought, or flooding, all at the command of Elijah; the seventh gate, a passageway that leads to punishment areas.
 Anastasia is then taken back to the throne only to witness an accusation and intercession scene but is taken by the angel to the main punishment area which consists of wells, ovens, foaming, and fiery rivers.
 She is taken up to Paradise which had a garden of fruit trees with a banquet table and a chamber of hanging lights.
 Above Paradise, an angelic bureau where the good deeds and sins of humanity are written by the angelic scribes in large books, and the voice of God being conversed with angelic entities.
-An extreme punishing area is then shone to Anastasia where the emperors, priest, bishops, and other high officials go.
+An extreme punishing area is then shown to Anastasia where the emperors, priest, bishops, and other high officials go.
 Anastasia returns to the living, and the text is concluded with moral exhortations and doxology.